 One thing that we all have in common is that we are all getting older.
-And as we get older, are abilities change.
-For younger people that often means are abilities advance, the baby goes from crawling to walking.
+And as we get older, our abilities change.
+For younger people that often means our abilities advance, the baby goes from crawling to walking.
 For older individuals our abilities may begin to decline, your eyesight might not be 20/20 anymore.
 With life constantly changing how can you incorporate design elements into the kitchen that can make life easier for family members with different abilities?
 When considering making things accessible for varying age groups, the goal is to make these subtle changes intuitive, they shouldn’t be noticed as something out of the ordinary.

 1. Lowering A Section of the Countertop

 Lowering one section of the countertop so that smaller children or even someone in a wheelchair can still be part of the cooking process.